wiremock/wiremock.org/_docs/record-playback.md

 ---
-layout: docs
-title: Record and Playback
-meta_title: Record and Playback an API to Create a Mock | WireMock
+description: >
-description: WireMock can create stub mappings from requests it has received.
+  WireMock can create stub mappings from requests it has received.
   Combined with its proxying feature this allows you to “record” stub mappings from interaction with existing APIs.
 ---

+# Record and Playback an API to Create a Mock

 WireMock can create stub mappings from requests it has received.
 Combined with its proxying feature this allows you to "record" stub mappings from interaction with existing APIs.